 GLOBAL MARKETS-Inflation fears stalk stocks

-A limited equity market recovery emerged in European early trade, with the continent's shares STOXX 600 .STOXX index adding 0.4% after Tuesday's slump.
+A subdued recovery emerged in European equity markets, with the continent's STOXX 600 .STOXX index adding 0.3% after Tuesday's slump.

-London's FTSE 100 .FTSE led the way, buoyed by data showing Britain's pandemic-battered economy grew more strongly than expected in March.
+Sentiment was aided by comments from the European Commission that the euro zone will rebound from its COVID-19 slump more than expected and data showing Britain's pandemic-battered economy grew more strongly than anticipated in March.

 After hitting fresh record highs earlier in the week, MSCI's gauge of stocks across the globe .MIWD00000PUS was 0.2% down, its third consecutive day of losses, the longest-running streak since March 4.